Skip to content

 A coffee table is the most interactive piece of furniture in the living room.
 It is leaned on, used as a footrest, loaded with heavy books, and—often unintentionally—treated as a play surface by children and pets.
 Because of this constant interaction, true quality is rarely visible at first glance.

-It lives beneath the finish: in the way weight is distributed, how joints are reinforced, and whether materials are chemically safe for indoor use.
-This guide builds on the foundations established in The Ultimate Guide and our Materials & Visual Weight Guide.
+It lives beneath the finish: in how weight is distributed, how joints are reinforced, and whether materials are chemically safe for indoor use.
+This guide extends the framework introduced in The Ultimate Guide, connects material and construction choices to real-world movement through our Coffee Table Ergonomics Audit (Kinematic Living Room), and is complemented by our Materials & Visual Weight Guide.

 VBU TECH TERM